r-kara/Emotion-Detector-CNN/README.md

 - evaluation.py: Contains a Python code to evaluate the performance of our CNN models.
 - load_model.py: Contains a Python script to check our models' accuracy and make predictions on individual images.
 - Split_Dataset.py: Contains a Python script to split our images into 3 categories: Validation, Testing, and Training sets.
+- age_dataset_labeling.py: Contains a Python script to label our Age dataset
+- bias_dataset_labeling.py: Contains a Python script to label our Gender dataset
+- bias_split_dataset.py: Contains a Python script to split our images into categories: test and train
+- age_train.py: This code retrains the Age dataset after the mitigation process
+- gender_train.py: This code retrains the Gender dataset after the mitigation process
+- age_evaluation.py: Evaluates the final age model performance
+- gender_evaluation.py: Evaluates the final gender model performance
+- cnn_kfold.py: Contains a Python script to enhance the robustness and reliability of the evaluation

 2. Dataset Documentation:

 - Archive: Folder containing samples of 25 images for each class (happy, focused, surprised, neutral).
 - Dataset References: Document providing provenance information for all images and datasets.
-- Link to Full Dataset: Contains two links, one directing to the dataset before cleaning and another after cleaning was performed.
+- Link to Full Dataset: Contains 4 links, one directing to the dataset after cleaning (Part 1), the dataset from Part 2, the Age dataset and the Gender dataset (Part 3).

 3. Readme File: